Grouping rows

 Disabling the title label prefix

 By default, the title is prefixed with the label of the group.
-To disable this prefix, utilize the titlePrefixedWithLabel(false)
+To disable this prefix, utilize the titlePrefixedWithLabel(false) method:

 use Filament\Tables\Grouping\Group;